harness/developer-hub/release-notes/cloud-cost-management.md

 **Cost Category enhancement** (CCM-12585)

   When building a cost category, it is now possible to incorporate another cost category as a rule.
-However, there are important considerations to keep in mind when utilizing a cost category within your rule.
+However, there are important considerations to keep in mind when using a cost category within your rule.

    * You cannot include a nested cost category as a rule within another cost category if either of these cost categories contains a shared bucket.
    * You cannot add the same cost category as a rule in the cost bucket.